eventually11/ABtest_project/README.md

     Both Strategy 1 and Strategy 2 have significantly improved the measured outcome (label) compared to the control group, as evidenced by their very small p-values.
     Strategy 1 has a greater impact based on the Z-score, which is much more extreme than that of Strategy 2.

+# AA test
+The purpose is to verify whether the user segmentation is reasonable.
+The main goal is to check if the control group and the strategy group exhibit similar conversion rates under identical experimental conditions, without any actual differences.
+The A/A test uses the same experimental conditions to verify whether there is no statistically significant difference between the two groups.
+If the conversion rates between the two groups are not significantly different, it indicates that the user segmentation is reasonable.